Hand warmer: Lighter fuel

-Cigarette lighter fuel hand-warmers use lighter fluid (highly refined petroleum naphtha), in a catalyst combustion unit that runs at a lower temperature than an open flame with a greatly reduced fire risk.
+Lighter fuel hand-warmers use lighter fluid (highly refined petroleum naphtha), in a catalyst combustion unit that runs at a lower temperature than an open flame with a greatly reduced fire risk.
 After lighting they operate inside a fabric bag typically with a drawstring.
 This controls the oxygen supply to the catalyst and protects against skin burns.
 Re-use is simply done by refuelling.
 Modern units may use a glass fiber substrate coated with platinum or another catalyst; some older units used asbestos substrates.
 The replaceable catalyst units can last for many years provided they have combusted vapour from their cotton wadding filled fuel reservoir, and have not had fuel directly applied to them.
 These hand warmers are for people who work or pursue leisure activities outdoors in very low temperatures, especially those that require manual dexterity that is not possible while wearing thick gloves or mittens.
 They date from the foundation of the Japanese Hakkin company by Niichi Matoba, who founded it to produce a hand warmer 'Hakkin Kairo' based on his Japanese patent of 1923.
 John W. Smith, President of Aladdin Laboratories, Inc. of Minneapolis was awarded a US patent for a product called the Jon-e (pronounced “Johnny”) catalytic hand warmer on December 25, 1951.
 Production peaked in the fifties and sixties, at 10,000 warmers a day.
 Aladdin went out of business in the 1970s.
 In 2010 the Zippo lighter company introduced an all-metal catalytic hand warmer, along with other outdoor products.

 Battery

 Battery operated hand warmers use electrically resistive heating devices to convert electrical energy in the battery into heat.
 Typically hand warmers can heat for up to six hours, with heat outputs from 40-48C.
-Rechargeable electronic hand warmers can be charged from a mains power supply or from a 5V USB power supply, with up to 500 recharge cycles possible.
+Rechargeable electronic hand warmers can be charged from a mains power supply or from a 5V USB power supply, with many recharge cycles possible.

 Charcoal

-Charcoal hand-warmers provide heat by burning charcoal in a special case.
-These can last up to 6 hours and become comfortably hot.
-Charcoal cases for these usually have felt on the outside and have items in it that do not produce heat, but spread the heat such as metal.
-A charcoal hand warmer can start heating when both ends of charcoal are struck and then extinguished to create a hot charcoal.
-The smouldering stick is then placed inside the case.
-The charcoal sticks are available from most outdoor activity shops and are fairly inexpensive.
+Charcoal hand-warmers provide heat by a slow exothermic reaction of charcoals in a special case.
+Typically made of metal to act as an even heat spreader, these cases often have comfortable felt on the outside and sometimes a fire-proof insulative lining on the inside.
+Usage involves a carbon stick being ignited and placed inside the hand-warmer case to smolder with oxygen in the air in a heat-producing redox reaction, forming carbon oxides.
+The reaction can last 3 to 6 hours depending on whether both or only one ends of the charcoal is lit.

+Unlike iron-oxide based hand-warmers, charcoal handwarmers can last longer while staying hotter due to a more linear reaction rate but due to the charcoal fuel being shelf-stable they require an ignition source and produce a smokey odor when used.
+The charcoal fuel sticks are available for purchase online and from outdoor activity shops but have become less popular.